tjk30/16S-pipeline/code/README.md

 ```

 ### Step 6: Run dada2
 This step merges paired reads, constructs a sequence table, and assigns taxonomy using the silva database, which lives in 0_training.
 The output is a phyloseq object, as well as the sequence table and taxonomy table.
 Time estimate: ~1 hr for a high kit.
-NOTE that this uses the metabarcoding container, as this step requires phyloseq, which cannot be installed in the 16s-analysis container (incompatible)
+NOTE that this uses the metabarcoding container, as this step requires phyloseq, which cannot be installed in the 16s-analysis container (incompatible).

 ```
 sbatch --mail-user=your-email@duke.edu 6_dada2.sh /path/to/runfolder/XXXXXXXX_results /path/to/mapping.txt /path/to/silva-database-dir /path/to/metabarcoding.sif